 Not surprising then that people generally try to avoid feeling this way.
-But that’s a shame because it makes it hard to get the goodies which could be on offer.
+But that is a shame because it makes it hard to get the goodies which could be on offer.

 “It looked like a good deal, but I just didn’t feel comfortable.”

-In the second case it may have looked like a good deal but it didn’t feel right.
-That means what we see and what we feel are at odds and we can’t reconcile one with the other; we’re picking up different signals in different sensory systems.
+This describes a time when what you see and what you feel are at odds and you can’t reconcile one with the other; you’re picking up different signals in different sensory systems.

 Too often people lack the confidence to regard their unease, their confusion or even their distress as something which is trying to tell them something.

-Being confused, for instance, is not necessarily embarrassing proof of your pathetic inability to understand something; it could be an entirely appropriate response if what someone is saying doesn’t really make sense, hang together or stack up.
+Being confused, for instance, is not necessarily embarrassing proof of your inability to understand something; instead it could be an entirely appropriate response if what someone is saying doesn’t really make sense, hang together or stack up.

 More often than not this is followed by them saying how six weeks or six months later the deal went south and they kicked themselves for not trusting their own intuition.

-So what to do when you feel uneasy?
+What to do when you feel uneasy?

-If you want to learn how to turn this into a skill you can apply in your personal and your professional life check out the NLP Practitioner with Neuroscience programme.
+If you want to learn how to turn this into a skill you can apply in your personal and professional life, then you may want to check out our NLP Practitioner with Neuroscience programme.